-Note: If you are not able to submit the documents online you can bring them into the college and a staff member can do it on your behalf.
+Note: If you are not able to submit the documents online, you can bring them to the college, and a staff member can do it on your behalf.
 If requested, applicants must provide two references in support of their suitability for the programme.

 Step 3: Arrange an Interview

 - Arrange an appointment to visit DGHE to present certain original documents and attend an interview.
-You can do this via email email@example.com or via telephone 02032200347
+You can do this via email at email@example.com or via telephone at 02032200347

 - Applications can also be submitted in person at our DGHE campus.
 Monday to Friday, 9am – 5pm.